 c) Originality.
 Applications should explain the originality of the proposed workshop.
 In instances where a similar topic has been the subject of previous workshop, applications should indicate how their treatment of the topic will differ.
 The IISL particularly welcomes proposals from people who are new to the Institute.

 d) Relevance to the Basque Country.
 Workshops are welcomed on any topic that will make a significant contribution to socio-legal studies or sociology of law.
 Topics which are relevant to the Basque Country are also strongly encouraged.
 This year, the Basque Government has suggested several topics of particular interest.
-These are: socio-legal problems on housing, juvenile delinquency; impact of legal reform on domestic violence; operation on juvenile courts; cross-border mediation.
+These are: socio-legal problems on housing, juvenile delinquency; impact of legal reform on domestic violence; operation on juvenile courts; cross-border mediation, social integration.
 Further information concerning these themes +info

 5. The sustantive and intelectual organization of the workshop will be the responsibility of the workshop’s proposers; the IISL will provide organisational support.
 The IISL is unable to provide any form of insurance, so participants are responsible for their own travel and health insurance, arrangements or costs.